 Let’s start by looking at how the bandwidth is calculated at a DIMM level.
 Across the five generations of DDR, module performance is usually stated either in MT/s (mega transfers per second) or GB/s (gigabytes per second).
 The clock rate is half of the data transfer rate, which is where the “double data rate” comes from in the DDR acronym.
 This ratio hasn’t changed with DDR5.

 What has changed is a significant increase in the transfer speeds (MT/s or GB/s) available.
 Today’s DDR4 has reached speeds of 3,200MT/s (@ 1.6GHz clock rate) for ECC modules; modules are usually stated with the specific module speed, so this would be DDR4-3200.
-But for DDR5, we are already offering a DDR5-5600 option for FPGA-attached SDRAM—that’s 5,600 MT/s (@ 2.8 GHz).
+But for DDR5, there is already available a DDR5-5600 option suitable for FPGA-attached SDRAM—that’s 5,600 MT/s (@ 2.8 GHz).

 This speed advantage will further grow over time with the DDR5 specification supporting up to 8,400 MT/s (@ 4.2 GHz)!
-But for today, our comparison uses the DDR5-5600 modules that are planned for the IA-865m FPGA accelerator card that’s in development.
+But for today, our comparison uses the DDR5-5600 modules that would be targeted for FPGA cards.

 Dual Versus Single Channel